SAP/abap-to-json/README.md

-# ABAP 2 JSON => Open source version of standard /UI2/CL_JSON class
+# ABAP 2 JSON

 ## About this project

-One more ABAP to JSON Serializer and Deserializer
+This is Open source version of standard /UI2/CL_JSON class and its public documentation were previosly available on SCN wiki as "One more ABAP to JSON Serializer and Deserializer"

 ## Requirements and Setup